Current Innovations in Probability-based Household Internet Panel Research

 - Machine learning.

-Each panel will be an average of an hour-long with three or four presentations.
+Each panel was an average of an hour-long with three or four presentations.

 Conference Registration and Fees